C0DYM/Local-Meshcore-Config/README.md

   - Import from Clipboard Link: Most common method for sharing over text messages to friends.
 Copy the URL provided, and the import button will paste it from your clipboard and add the contact.
 You can import repeaters, room servers, companions, and private channels.
    - Scan a QR Code: Exactly what it sounds like.
 Good for in person meetups, for adding private channels.
    - Internet Map: Check out the area and click on a repeater, you can add it to your contacts before hearing an advert.
 This won't make it work unless you're in range, which a "Discover Nearby Nodes" may be a better strategy.
+- In the contacts tab (lower left), you can search, filter, and sort your contacts.
+- You can set a custom name for someone else's contact by clicking on their ⋮ icon, go to details, and edit their name using the pencil icon.
+You can make a completely custom name, or take their repeater name and add additional information (like discord username, callsign, etc) to it.
+Only you can see your custom node names.
+- If you do not want all nodes and devices to be auto-added, go to your device settings -> contact settings. disable "Auto Add All", and select the types you wish.
+To manually add contacts, you must go to ⋮ -> Discover contacts, and add the ones you wish to your contact list.
+This list is comprised of devices you have received an advert from.

 ### Messaging